clay-f/dotfiles/README.md

-this is fast configration for RoR, zsh, Vim, etc.
+this is fast configration for ruby, zsh, Vim, etc.

 ### How does install ?
 ```shell